z3rone-org/uuid_filelock/README.md

 [![PyPi badge](https://img.shields.io/pypi/v/uuid-filelock)](https://pypi.org/project/uuid-filelock/)

 A simple UUID-based file lock implementation for Python.
 This package provides a lightweight and effective way to coordinate access to shared resources using a lock file mechanism.
+This does not require any file locking capabilities of the underlying filesystem or network share.

 ## How It Works